 The better way to use this effect to your advantage is to set micro-goals or milestones.
 Milestones will lead you to the final point of the project.
 It’s a great way to plan and track your sprint, keep your eye on a releases and deadlines.

 In your ActivityTimeline, you can set a due date in the Milestones panel on a flag icon on the right panel toolbar.

 In order to add a new milestone click on the required cell in the milestone panel.
 In the opened Create New Item dialog one can add a new:

 Every Jira ticket can be your own milestone.
 Do to that just click on a ticket (on a Dashboard or on a Left Panel), click on a “Schedule” link and set Due Date.
 This date will be your deadline.

-ActivityTimeline has a great option how to track your project’s fix version.
+ActivityTimeline has a great option on how to track your project’s fix version on your dashboard.
 Fix version is provided by default in Jira.
 You can track all Release dates of every version (by fix version).

 To change Release date click on the link to open a Jira “Project settings → Versions” page.

 To know more about ActivityTimeline useful features a Demo or try a trial version.